mmondics/aiops-z/README.md

     ![turbo-plan-options](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-plan-options.png)

-    We're given three default options for how to optimize the OpenShift on IBM zSystems cluster.
+    We're given three default options for how to optimize the OpenShift on IBM Z cluster.
 The option we choose will depend on the environment we have and what types of options are authorized for each individual.

 52. **Select the Optimize Cluster Resources, Placement and Nodes option and then Run Plan.**